 People have been preoccupied with facial moles since ancient times.
-Moles were considered a sign of evil in medieval Europe - witches and devil-worshippers were often shown with prominent moles.
-Moles were also thought to be marks of beauty during the 17th to 18th century.
-In modern times however, moles with hairs and protrusions are once again considered an aesthetic defect.
+Having a mole (or moles) was considered a sign of evil in medieval Europe - witches and devil-worshippers were often shown with prominent moles.
+A mole was also thought to be marks of beauty during the 17th to 18th century.
+In modern-day Singapore however, a mole with hairs and protrusions are once again considered an aesthetic defect.

-Many people want to have moles removal done because
+Many people in Singapore want to have mole removal done because

 - they are worried about skin cancer

 - they feel self-conscious about the mole

 Proper mole removal by a medical professional is essential.

 Unqualified practitioners such as spa or facial consultants often produce scarring, incomplete removal or can miss important diagnoses like skin cancer!

 Many of my patients ask me why they develop moles, especially patients that develop them later in life.
 The truth is that for most patients, moles are developed in early childhood or sometime during the first 25 years of a person's life.
 It is common for patients to develop around 25 moles over their entire life.

 As the years pass, these moles change slowly in shape and size, developing a different colour or becoming raised.
 Some moles might change while some might remain the same throughout your life.